Snehapatil1094/Medical-Record-Dapp/README.md

 7. Developed the nodejs API to divert the call between frond-end(index.html) file and Blockchain.

-Due to the time constraint i couldnt really test the entire front and blockchain connection functionality.
+Due to the time constraint i couldnt really test the entire front-end and blockchain connection functionality.
 However the contract is fully tested using REMIX.
-I had to finish this assignment in one day which is quite to difficult to cover the entire stuff in just one day. i have tried my best to cover the maximum technical stuff.
+I had to finish this assignment in one day and send back.

 Steps;
 1. Please clone this repository in your system
-2. go to cd medicalRecord folder
+2. go to cd medicalRecord directory
 3. download all the dependencies by using command- npm install
 4. node app.js
 5. to see the front-end development page please open the index.html page.